Followers

 distinguished visitors to HQ: here Lafayette

 During the spring of 1777, as the army emerged from its first winter encampment at Morristown, NJ, Washington ordered Gibbs to procure new uniforms for the unit.
-Blue jackets and buff facings with leather helmets adorned with medium blue cloth binding and a white plume tipped in blue placed on the left side of the helmet.
-But Gibbs, possibly because of short supplies, outfitted them with red vests instead of buff.
-The Life Guards came into their own the following winter, however.
+Blue jackets and buff facings with leather helmets adorned with medium blue cloth binding and a white plume tipped in blue on the left side of the helmet.
+However, Gibbs, possibly due to limited supplies, outfitted them with red vests instead of buff.
+The Life Guards proved their worth the following winter.
 At Valley Forge, Von Steuben used members of the Guard as his demonstration company for the new American Drill.
-Von Steuben personally trained them.
-Then sent them other Continental Army regiments until the entire army was schooled in the new drill.
-This turned the often hapless Continental units into a force ready to take on the British regulars.
-But it also marked the Commander-in-Chief's Life Guards as the Continental Army's truly elite unit, not just a bunch of dandy's in the commander in chief's circle.
+Von Steuben personally trained them and then sent them to other Continental Army regiments until the entire force was drilled in the new tactics.
+This transformed the often hapless Continental units into a force capable of facing the British regulars.
+It also established the Commander-in-Chief's Life Guards as the Continental Army's truly elite unit, not just a group of dandies in the general’s circle.

-It is often overlooked that a critical mission of the Life Guard was the protection of the commander in chief's immediate supplies and equipment. tents, office equipment, and most important correspondence needed protection on the numerous marches made by Washington.
+It is often overlooked that a key mission of the Life Guard was to protect the commander-in-chief's immediate supplies and equipment.
+Tents, office equipment, and especially correspondence needed safeguarding during the numerous marches made by Washington.

 The Life Guards marched with Washington throughout the war.
 They were at his side during the campaigns in New York, New Jersey, and into Virginia.
-In 1779, Caleb Gibbs, now a major, was replaced by another New Englander, Connecticut born William Colfax.
+In 1779, Caleb Gibbs, now a major, was replaced by another New Englander, Connecticut-born William Colfax.
 Washington promoted the young officer to Captain.
-Colfax was present at the Surrender of Lord Cornwallis, at Yorktown and permitted by Washington to occupy a prominent position, on horseback, near Washington.
-As the long struggle drew to a close, Washington's Life Guard, now down to around fifty effectives, was furloughed from duty in June 1783, at army headquarters in Newburgh, New York.
-With the British about to evacuate New York City, the Life Guard was ordered disbanded on the 15th of November 1783.
+Colfax was present at the Surrender of Lord Cornwallis at Yorktown and was allowed by Washington to occupy a prominent position on horseback near him.
+As the long struggle drew to a close, Washington's Life Guard, now reduced to about fifty men, was furloughed from duty in June 1783 at army headquarters in Newburgh, New York.
+With the British about to evacuate New York City, the Life Guard was ordered disbanded on November 15th, 1783.

 The Life Guard Flag